txoof/insertFiles/README.md

 # insertFiles
 Distribute multiple files into appropriate cumulative student folders on a google Shared drive (formerly Team Drive)

-insertFiles.app accepts one or more files that contain a PowerSchool student number; the supplied files are copied into the student portfolio folders and are prepended with the current school year.
+insertFiles.app accepts one or more files that contain a PowerSchool student number; the supplied files are copied into the student portfolio folder; any files with the same name will be updated with the newest upload.
 The supplied file `SRP_DoeJohn_023451.pdf` will be inserted into John Doe's portfolio folder.

 Any files that failed to copy will be listed.